 Scott Kaatz, DO, MSc, FACP, FHM

-Scott Kaatz is a Clinical Associate Professor of Medicine at Michigan State University – College of Human Medicine.
-He is a hospitalist at Hurley Medical Center in Flint Michigan, where he serves as the Chief Quality Officer.
+Scott Kaatz is a Clinical Professor of Medicine at Wayne State University in Detroit and also a Hospitalist at Henry Ford Hospital.
 He attended medical school at Michigan State University and completed his residency in internal medicine at Henry Ford Hospital.
 Later in his career, he earned his Master’s degree in Evidence-Based Health Care from Oxford University.

 He has a long standing research interest in anticoagulation and thromboembolic disease and was the Medical Director of the Anticoagulation Clinics for the Henry Ford Health System in Detroit, MI for 15 years.

 Dr. Kaatz is a fellow of American College of Physicians and the Society of Hospital Medicine, as well as a member of the Society for General Internal Medicine, International Society of Thrombosis and Heamostasis and the American Medical Association.
 He serves on the boards of the Anticoagulation Forum, Thrombosis and Hemostasis Societies of North America, National Certification Board of Anticoagulation Providers, Medical & Scientific Advisory Board of the National Blood Clot Alliance.

 He has participated in many research studies with an emphasis on anticoagulation, atrial fibrillation, peri-procedural anticoagulation and venous thromboembolism prevention, diagnosis and treatment; and has published numerous abstracts, articles and book chapters in this field.